 Though we all experience joy and sadness, the church is a worshipping community in which we can share our successes and concerns and

-as Tamar Valley Methodist Church.
-The buildings at Callington date back to 1845 and the years have seen many changes, particularly
+known as Tamar Valley Methodist Church.
+The buildings at Callington date back to 1845 and the years have seen many changes,

-a role that he had until retirement, thirty years later!
-Martyn trained to be a teacher at St. Luke's College, Exeter, where he helped
+role, that he had until retirement, thirty years later!
+I trained to be a teacher at at St Luke's College, Exeter, where I

-to lead a flourishing Christian Union.
-His first job was at a North Devon boarding school for boys with emotional and behavioural
+helped to lead a flourishing Christian Union.
+My first Job was at a North Devon boarding school for boys with emotional and

 behavioural problems.
 I spent twenty years there as a full time teacher with responsibility for several sports.
 Having